Keyboard shortcuts

 Other strategies can be added later with different syntax.
 For example, inline storage might use .inline::<N> or similar.
 The key insight is that we don’t need to solve everything at once.

-Could .box generalize beyond async?
+Could this generalize beyond async?

 Why not just use the dynosaur crate?